 I spent the week a little tired, getting out of breath easily and having to sit down and rest a lot.

 Even my computer was not immune to the effects of the altitude.
 Computers are only guaranteed up to an altitude of around 3,000 metres (the actual figure varies brand to brand but it is around the 3,000 mark).
 I tried to limit my computer use to around an hour a day, (powering it down after use rather than simply putting it to sleep as I normally do) and I used my tablet more for simple stuff like checking emails.
 Although she appeared to suffer no ill effects, at least this knowledge made me aware of the need to back everything up more frequently.

 Cusco is the most popular tourist destination in Peru, mainly because of its proximity to Machu Picchu.
 However there are lots of great places to visit closer to the city too, something that left me a little overwhelmed when it came to planning my stay.
 I am tired of spending entire evenings online, dealing with slow internet speeds whilst trying to research what I want to do next.

-In the end I admitted defeat and handed my entire stay over to Emma, who organised my time for me whilst I was there (obviously in return for a huge payment from me, which will probably keep her mortgage going for the rest of the year).
+In the end I admitted defeat and handed my entire stay over to Emma, who organised my time for me whilst I was there (obviously in return for a huge payment from me).
 She did well though; I extended my stay to seven nights in order to accommodate all her suggestions.
 It put me well over budget however.